 Prerequisites

-- Registered a StablePay merchant account and completed the qualification review
+- Registered for a StablePay merchant account and completed the KYB (Know Your Business) verification

-- Created a store in the merchant dashboard, selected API as the channel type, and waited for approval
+- Created a store in the merchant dashboard, selected API as the channel type, and received approval

-- Generated and obtained the following from the “Key Management” menu in your store:
+- Generated and retrieved the following from the store’s “Key Management” menu:

 - API Key: Used in the